 Lina forgives him, and they decide to face the future together.

-A curiously drawn out story with strong performances, Suspicion feels oddly flat for a Hitchcock film – but the charm of Cary Grant and the strength of Joan Fontaine just about make up for what I think is fairly lacklustre plot.
+A curiously drawn out story with strong performances, Suspicion feels oddly flat for a Hitchcock film – but the charm of Cary Grant and the strength of Joan Fontaine just about make up for what I think is a fairly lacklustre plot.

 Suspicion is a film very much about perception and how they can shift out viewpoint of the world and people.
 Cary Grant is first introduced on a train in the dark, a seemingly dapper gentleman – who is in fact a scoundrel.
 (Hitch loved introducing people on the train – as in The Lady Vanishes, North By Northwest, and Strangers on a Train) But Joan Fontaine’s perception of Johnnie Aysgarth is soon altered again when she sees a picture of him in the society pages, and later out with several pretty young women.